Medical Gas Systems

 1960s Puritan Regulator

-An ad for Puritan's cylinder regulator and flowmeter from the mid 1960s.
+An INHALATION THERAPY journal ad from the 1960s for Puritan's cylinder regulator and flowmeter is shown.

 1960s Puritan Washer